Browser does not support script.

 Watch more videos

-This programme will develop your skills so that you can provide safe, high-quality nuclear medicine services.
+This course will develop your skills so that you can provide safe, high-quality nuclear medicine services.

 This programme develops skills for the provision of safe, high-quality nuclear medicine services by offering nuclear medicine training with a strong scientific and academic framework in an approved structured service environment.